atlarge-research/continuum/README.md

 sudo adduser $USER libvirt
 sudo adduser $USER kvm

+# Exit your shell and open a new one for the permissions to take effect

 # Check if the installation was succesful
 # If not, you may need to use `sudo systemctl enable --now libvirtd`
 qemu-system-x86_64 --version